 Ingredients Needed

-- Peanuts: Raw or roasted, unsalted peanuts work best for the classic flavor.
+- Peanuts: Raw or roasted , unsalted peаnuts work best.

-- Sugar: Granulated sugar is essential for achieving that signature brittle texture.
+- Sugar: Granulated sugar gives the right brittle texture.

-- Corn syrup: Light corn syrup adds sweetness and prevents crystallization.
+- Corn syrup: Light corn syrup adds sweetness and stops it from crystаllizing.

-- Butter: Unsalted butter enhances flavor and aids in the caramelization process.
+- Butter: Unsalted butter boosts flavor and helps caramelize.

-- Jalapeño: You can use fresh jalapeños, finely chopped, or jalapeño powder for the desired heat.
+- Jalapeño: Fresh chopped peppers or jalapeño powder for heat.

 Detailed Recipe for Jalapeño Peanut Brittle